abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 This file has the [cherrypy file format](https://docs.cherrypy.dev/en/stable/config.html).

-When the pyos process starts, it read the `od.config` file.
+When the pyos process starts, it reads the `od.config` file.

 If something is wrong, the pyos process hangs.
-The command line `kubectl logs -l name=pyos-od  -n abcdesktop` write the pyos log on stdout.
+The command line `kubectl logs -l name=pyos-od  -n abcdesktop` writes the pyos log to stdout.

 ## [global]